-Any green bond framework and any Second-party Opinion will be made available on the Issuer's website.
+Any green bond framework and any Second-party Opinion will be made available on the Issuer's website4.
+The green bond framework may also be subject to review and change and may be amended, updated, supplemented, replaced and/or withdrawn from time to time and any subsequent version(s) may differ from any description given in this Base Prospectus.
 For the avoidance of doubt, none of these documents are incorporated into, or form part of, the Base Prospectus.